-Week of July 15th – Based on the most recent trap results (below), mosquito control applications are scheduled for the Timnath Old Town/Downtown area, as well as the Harmony Club, Serratoga Falls, Summerfields, and Wildwing subdivisions.
-Application operations for these areas are scheduled for Thursday, July 18th, and will be performed between dusk and dawn.
+Week of August 19th – Based on the most recent trap results (below), mosquito control applications are scheduled for the Serratoga Falls and Wildwing subdivisions.
+Application operations for these areas are scheduled for Thursday, August 22nd, and will be performed between dusk and dawn.
 Please see “Tips” below for safety information.

 Interactive Map (Latest Trap Results/Past and Planned Applications)